Radisson – Great value, quietish area, and personable service.

 - For Families: All rooms can fit in at least 1 extra single bed.
 Ask the management about other options because they are keen for families to stay.

-Prime Plaza Agra – Local Transport
+Radisson – Local Transport

-- Walking: The side-street that the hotel faces is reasonably pleasant to walk along.
+- Walking: The side street that the hotel faces is reasonably pleasant to walk along.
 By contrast, the main road around the corner is dusty, potholed, crowded, and very noisy.

 - Public Transport: Nothing of any use to tourists.